 • Easy Setup is the 1st step when a device is unboxed.
 Specifically for UI-Less devices this is very important step.
 Wi-Fi Easy Setup spec defines interoperable data model that can be used to configure Wi-Fi connection on a device using a common communication channel.
 It also provides a standard way of a device proximally advertising its presence for discovery by clients that will perform the configuration.
-Other than Wi-Fi connection setup, OCF 2.0 specification optionally provides a way to configure connection with OCF Cloud.
+Other than Wi-Fi connection setup, OCF 2.0 specifications optionally provide a way to configure a connection with OCF Cloud Services.